Dalvir0001/DSA-in-CPP/README.md

 - Intersection of two Linked Lists
 - Add One to Linked list
 - Add two numbers
-- Delete all occurances of key in Doubly Linked List
+- Delete all occurences of key in Doubly Linked List

 ### String Problems
 - Count Substrings With ABC